DoYunseo/Leetcode_practice/strings/max_number_of_balloons/README.md

 # Savio's solution complexity analysis:

 In the worst case, the time complexity is `O(5)` where `5` is the number of **unique** characters in balloon.

+# Yunseo's solution complexity analysis

+The time complexity is `O(n)`, where n is the length of the input string text, since it processes each character once and performs constant-time dictionary operations.